2004 in video games: Business

+Hardware releases

 Trends

 In 2004, the total U.S. sales of video game hardware, software and accessories was $9.9 billion compared with $10 billion in 2003.
 Total software sales rose 8 percent over the previous year to $6.2 billion.
 Additionally, sales of portable software titles exceeded $1 billion for the first time.
 Hardware sales were down 27 percent for the year due in part to shortages during the holiday season and price reductions from all systems.